Signum Documentation

 • Allow imperative modification of entities in React components; do not enforce strict immutability.

-• Messages for the end user in framework code MUST be localized.
-Use the methods in Reflection.ts
+• Messages for the end user MUST be localized.
+See Localization.